longmanngithub/RAG-Based-AI-Search-System/README.md

   properly, which isn't worth the complexity for a cosmetic issue).
 A PDF that fails to parse is skipped with a logged warning rather than crashing ingestion.
-- **PyMuPDF is AGPL-3.0-licensed** (or needs a commercial license from Artifex for closed-source use) — a non-issue for coursework, but worth knowing if this codebase is ever reused somewhere that can't accept AGPL. `pypdf` (BSD-licensed) is the drop-in alternative in `rag/ingest.py:load_pdf_documents`.
-- **Embeddings and reranking run on MPS (Apple Silicon GPU)** — `VectorStore` sets `device="mps"`, ~3x faster than CPU on this corpus.
-MPS shares unified memory with the rest of the OS; if `RuntimeError: MPS backend out of memory` ever appears, switch to `device="cpu"` in `rag/embed_store.py` (costs about a minute of one-time index-build latency).
 - **Persisted embedding/index cache** (`data/.index_cache/`, gitignored) —
   keyed by a fingerprint of the embedding model + every chunk text, so an unchanged corpus loads the FAISS index in milliseconds instead of